 The American Philosophical Society, the oldest learned society in the United States, was founded in 1743 by Benjamin Franklin for the purpose of “promoting useful knowledge.”
-In the 21st century the Society sustains this mission in three principal ways.
-It honors and engages distinguished scientists, humanists, social scientists, and leaders in civic and cultural affairs through elected membership and opportunities for interdisciplinary, intellectual fellowship, particularly in the semi-annual Meetings in Philadelphia.
-It supports research and discovery through grants and fellowships, lectures, publications, prizes, exhibitions, and public education.
-It serves scholars through a research library of manuscripts and other collections internationally recognized for their enduring historic value.
-The American Philosophical Society’s current activities reflect the founder’s spirit of inquiry, provide a forum for the free exchange of ideas, and convey the conviction of its members that intellectual inquiry and critical thought are inherently in the public interest.
+In the 21st century we sustain this mission in three principal ways.
+We honor and engage leading scholars, scientists, and professionals through elected membership and opportunities for interdisciplinary, intellectual fellowship, particularly in our semi-annual Meetings.
+We support research and discovery through grants and fellowships, lectures, publications, prizes, exhibitions, and public education.
+We serve scholars through a research library of manuscripts and other collections internationally recognized for their enduring historic value.
+The American Philosophical Society’s current activities reflect the founder’s spirit of inquiry, provide a forum for the free exchange of ideas, and convey our conviction that intellectual inquiry and critical thought are inherently in the best interest of the public.